 A team review of the Chancellor's Strategic Imperatives and current five strategic initiatives: 1) Academic Futures, 2) Foundations of Excellence, 3) Inclusion, Diversity and Excellence in Academics, 4) Financial Futures, and 5) Strategic Facilities Visioning revealed a visioning and strategic planning attempt with strong mission alignment.
 This alignment to CU Boulder's mission is most evident in the related website provided in the Assurance Argument.
-The Financial Futures section of the website outlines CU Boulder's strategy for developing projects focused on the alignment of institutional resources to their mission, the Chancellor's Strategic Imperatives, and the five strategic initiatives.
+The Financial Futures section of the website outlines CUBoulder's strategic Imperatives, and the five strategic initiatives.
 The review team learned that more than 140 projects have been approved under the Financial Futures initiative.
 Some project examples are increasing prospective student yields, increasing external revenue, increasing research funding, improving gift fund awareness and utilization, improving contractor sourcing and management, and improving operating efficiencies.
-Non-fiscal projects are also presented that tie back to CU Boulder's mission, the Strategic Imperatives, and the five initiatives like enhancing course offerings and improving the transfer student experience as well as the student experience overall.
+Non-fiscal projects are also presented that tie back to CU Boulder's mission, the Strategic Imperatives, and the five initiatives and utilization.
+Strategic strategic strategic strategic initiatives initiatives initiatives initiatives initiatives initiatives initiatives initiatives.
+Non-fiscal projects are also presented that the back to CU Boulder's mission, the Strategic Imperatives, and the five initiatives like enhancing course offerings and improving the transfer student experience as well as the student experience overall.